Type 98 50 mm mortar: Firing procedure

 To use the weapon, the loader would first insert one or more powder increments in the muzzle, then place the stick of the stick bomb in the tube.
 To aim, the graduated range slide would be adjusted to the desired distance, which regulated the length of the stick extending into the barrel of the mortar – the more the stick extended into the barrel, the greater the range.
 (This is similar to aiming the older Type 89 50mm grenade discharger.)
 To traverse, the mortarman would loosen the two wing nuts that secured the bipod and swing the bipod feet around the area in front of the base plate.

 To arm the explosive charge, two friction-type pull igniters were inserted in the holes provided in the base, and each igniter was connected by cord to one of the two links extending one each side from the barrel collar of the mortar.
 A pull-type friction primer was inserted in the primer seat, which was on the side of the barrel near the base.
 To fire, the mortarman would pull a loop lanyard attached to the friction primer.

 Maintenance

 A cleaning brush which was attached to the underside of the carrying box cover.
-The mortar was easy to disassemble, by unscrew the thumb screws and removing the bipod feet from the traversing plate, then removing the barrel assembly ball out of the socket in the base plate.
+The mortar was easy to disassemble, by unscrewing the thumb screws and removing the bipod feet from the traversing plate, then removing the barrel assembly ball out of the socket in the base plate.
 Finally, the collar which attaches the bipod to the barrel was removed.